Engage and motivate staff with the Learning Map

 Whenever your employees attend a conventional training course or event, or receive on-the-job coaching, you are providing them with a learning experience at work.
 This might be in a classroom setting, in team-building events, or via social interactions.

-Traditionally, training delivery was designed to enable businesses to administer their training easily.
-It needed to ensure that people turned up at the right time and in the right place, and were given the knowledge needed for the business to remain compliant with its obligations.
+Traditionally, training delivery was designed to enable organisations to administer their training easily.
+It needed to ensure that people turned up at the right time and in the right place, and were given the knowledge needed for the organisation to remain compliant with its obligations.
 Many organisations have turned to e-learning to answer their training needs, but this has its own limitations.
 Online training requires greater self-discipline, with a lack of input from trainers, and a lack of flexibility in delivery.

 The learning experience at work is catching up with the customer experience in the retail environment.
 It’s being personalised to provide a positive and effective interaction between the learning required and the needs of the employee, with emphasis on the person rather than the content.
 The learning experience at work integrates personal needs, attitudes, preferences and ideas.